Hongwu Emperor: Changes in the 1380s

-The decade of 1371–1380 was a period of consolidation and stability, but in 1380, the Emperor initiated a new wave of reforms, taking direct and personal control, while also intensifying the terror against the elite.

 The Emperor's sons

-According to the Emperor's decision, his sons, who were given the titles of princes (wang), were assigned military command on the border to protect the empire.
-Along with receiving Confucian education, which emphasized moral values, the Emperor's sons also learned about warfare.
+The Emperor gave his sons the titles of princes (wang) and assigned them military command on the border to protect the empire.
+The Emperor's sons received Confucian moral education and also learned about warfare.
 The Emperor placed great importance on the education of his sons and entrusted it to scholars led by Song Lian and Kong Keren.

-The decision to place the princes in charge of the army was made in order to diminish the influence of the military nobility on the state.
-The Emperor was highly concerned about potential conspiracies among the generals, a number of whom he executed, as seen in the cases of Hu Weiyong and Lan Yu.
-The Emperor's fears were not unfounded, as the threat of conspiracies among the generals was always present.
-He himself came to power through the betrayal of the heirs of Guo Zixing and later faced conspiracies from his subordinates.
+The Emperor made the decision to place the princes in charge of the army to diminish the influence of the military nobility on the state.
+The Emperor was deeply concerned about conspiracies among his generals and had several executed, particularly in connection with the case of Chancellor Hu Weiyong.
+His fears were not unfounded, as the threat of conspiracies among the generals was always present.
+He himself came to power through the betrayal of Guo Zixing's heirs and later faced conspiracies from his subordinates.
 (Note: For example, the rebellion of Shao Rong in 1362.)

 The most capable military leaders among the princes were Zhu Di and Zhu Gang, later joined by Zhu Fu, Zhu Zhen, Zhu Zhi, and Zhu Bai.
 Among the literary-minded imperial princes, Zhu Su stood out for his works on Yuan court poetry and medicinal plants, while Zhu Quan was known for his lyrical dramas and encyclopedias on alchemy and pharmacy.
 Other princes, such as Zhu Zi, Zhu Tan, Zhu Chun, and Zhu Bai, were also comfortable in the company of scholars and skilled in the art of war.
-However, not all princes behaved properly, as seen in the cases of Zhu Shuang, Zhu Su, Zhu Fu, Zhu Zi, Zhu Tan, Zhu Gui, and the Emperor's great-nephew Zhu Shouqian, who were often reprimanded by the Emperor for their behavior.
+Not all princes behaved, and the Emperor often reprimanded six of his sons–Zhu Shuang, Zhu Su, Zhu Fu, Zhu Zi, Zhu Tan, and Zhu Gui–and his great-nephew Zhu Shouqian.

 In 1370, the Emperor appointed nine of his oldest sons (after the heir to the throne) as princes.
-(Note: At the same time, the Emperor's great-nephew Zhu Shouqian (1364–1392) also became a prince (of Jingjiang).)
+(Note: At the same time, the Emperor named his great-nephew Zhu Shouqian (1364–1392) the Prince of Jingjiang.)
 Five more were appointed in 1378, and the remaining ten in 1391.
-Once they reached around twenty years of age, they were sent to their designated regions, with the first being sent in 1378.
+Once they reached around 20 years of age, they were sent to their designated regions, the first being sent in 1378.
 As they settled into their regions, their importance grew.
 The most influential of these princes were the second, third, and fourth sons—Zhu Shuang, Zhu Gang, and Zhu Di—who were based in Xi'an, Taiyuan, and Beijing respectively.
 They were responsible for commanding the armies on the northern frontier.
-Apart from the princes, other members of the imperial family were excluded from the administration of the country.
+Apart from the princes, other members of the imperial family were excluded from administrating the country.